 Several FDA-approved drug labels may be available for valganciclovir hydrochloride.
 AIDSinfo provides the following drug label solely as an example of the labels available for valganciclovir hydrochloride.
 Inclusion or absence of a drug label on the AIDSinfo site does not imply endorsement or lack thereof by AIDSinfo.
 Search Drugs@FDA to access more information on valganciclovir hydrochloride, including additional drug labels and any generic equivalents.

-WARNING: HEMATOLOGIC TOXICITY, CARCINOGENICITY, TERATOGENICITY, AND IMPAIRMENT OF FERTILITY
+WARNING: HEMATOLOGIC TOXICITY, IMPAIRMENT OF FERTILITY, FETAL TOXICITY, MUTAGENESIS AND CARCINOGENESIS

 See full prescribing information for complete boxed warning.